WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 Noticed that the indices name is explicit with number of qubit, for 1st qubit, it has name in pic.

 ### Quantum Gate

-Quantum Gates are generally defined as a matrix, but in tensornetwork it is treated as tensor, which is a generalization of matrix.
-From intuition, single-qubit gate like 'X' is a 2x2 matrix, which can be represented as a (2, 2) rank-2 tensor, and multi-qubit gate like 'CNOT' is a 4x4 matrix which can be represented as a (2, 2, 2, 2) rank-4 tensor.
+Quantum Gates are commonly defined as matrices; however, in tensornetwork, they are treated as tensors, which represent a generalization of matrices.
+From a conceptual standpoint, a single-qubit gate like 'X' can be represented as a 2x2 matrix, which corresponds to a (2, 2) rank-2 tensor.
+Similarly, a multi-qubit gate like ' CNOT' is typically represented as a 4x4 matrix, which can be equivalently represented as a (2, 2, 2, 2) rank-4 tensor.

-I make a Class called TensorGate() in file basic_gate.py, it contains some basic quantum gates with property, like name, tensor, rank, shape, axis_names, etc.
+I have developed a class named TensorGate() within the file basic_gate.py.
+This class includes fundamental quantum gates, each possessing properties such as name, tensor, rank, shape, axis_names, and others.

 **Attention:** Axis_names is an important property in TensorNetwork Package, which is a list in python, it easily makes mistakes.
-I designed it for gates/tensors in picture below, and it's easy to be generalized to many-qubit gates.
+I have designed the TensorGate() class to handle gates/tensors, as depicted in the picture below.
+The class is readily extensible to accommodate many-qubit gates, providing a versatile and scalable solution.

 <p align="center">
 <img src="./fig_md/gate_axis.svg" width="320" />
 </p>

-Currently, I provided basic gates as: ['X', 'Y', 'Z', 'H', 'S', 'T', 'RX', 'RY', 'RZ', 'U1', 'U2', 'U3', 'U', 'CNOT', 'CZ', 'SWAP', 'RZZ'].
-Their tensor form is formed with function **torch.reshape()**, except CNOT, which tensor is derived from its truth table.
+Currently, I provided basic gates
+as: ['X', 'Y', 'Z', 'H', 'S', 'T', 'RX', 'RY', 'RZ', 'U1', 'U2', 'U3', 'U', 'CNOT', 'CZ', 'SWAP', 'RZZ'].
+Their tensor form is formed with function
+**torch.reshape()**, except CNOT, which tensor is derived from its truth table.

 ## Physics Implementation

 Adding quantum gates to qubits is the basic operation in quantum computing, and it's naturally to be show in tensornetwork form like picture below.

 <p align="center">
 <img src="./fig_md/gate_add_strategy.svg" width="800" />
 </p>

-Quantum entanglement between qubits is the key to quantum computing, it's introduced by many- qubit gates, it gives qubit/tensor a new leg to survive.
-The main idea to use tensornetwork to represents the quantum circuit is its contraction strategy.
-While people are spectating the result of a quantum circuit, it gives a probability distribution but not a series of nodes.
-Hence, the exponential disaster appear when people are trying to contract all the operated nodes together.
-Tensornetwork provide a series of contraction algorithms like DMRG, whose main idea is utilizing SVD function's truncation to speed up the calculation.
-Therefore, the implementation of adding quantum gates here, I take strategy below to limit the dimension of bond between entangled qubits.
+Quantum entanglement between qubits stands as a pivotal aspect of quantum computing, primarily facilitated by many-qubit gates.
+It bestows upon qubits/tensors an additional degree of freedom to coexist.
+Employing tensornetwork to represent quantum circuits is primarily motivated by its efficient contraction strategy.
+While observing the outcomes of a quantum circuit, one typically obtains a probability distribution rather than an explicit series of nodes.
+Unfortunately, attempting to contract all operated nodes simultaneously can lead to an exponential explosion of computational resources.
+To mitigate this issue, tensornetwork technique offers various contraction algorithms, such as DMRG, which leverage the truncation feature of the SVD function to accelerate calculations.
+Consequently, when implementing the addition of quantum gates, I have adopted a strategy to limit the dimension of bonds between entangled qubits, thereby ensuring computational tractability and enhancing the overall efficiency of the quantum circuit representation.

 1. Do a local optimal approximation on inner indices by SVD, which is (this part is introduced by quantum noise, and I'll show it later).

 ```math
     T_{l_k, r_k}^{s_k, a_k} = \sum_\mu U^{s_k, \mu}_{l_k, r_k} S_\mu V_{\mu, a_k}
 ```

 Keep $\kappa$ largest singular values $S_\mu$ after a layer of noise.

 2. Apply QR-decomposition on each Tensor from left to right (which forms a canonical form of MPO),

 ```math
     T_{l_k, r_k}^{s_k, a_k} = \sum_\mu Q^{s_k, a_k}_{l_k, \mu} R_{\mu, r_k}
 ```

 Except the rightest tensor, all other tensors got left-orthogonalized.

 3. Apply SVD from right to left to truncate each of the bond indices,

 ```math
     \sum_ {l_ {k+1}} T_ {l_k, l_ {k+1}}^{s_k, a_k} T_ {l_ {k+1}, r_ {k+1}}^{s_ {k+1}, a_ {k+1}}\approx
     \sum_ {\mu=1}^{\chi} U^{s_k, a_k}_ {l_k, \mu} S_\mu V_ {\mu, r_ {k+1}}^{s_ {k+1}, a_ {k+1}}